Irtiza1/Netflix-Movies-And-Guest-Stars-Data-Analysis/README.md

 ## 📊 Crafting Insights through Visualizations

 Unleash the power of data visualization as we create captivating line and scatter plots.
-Visualize the decline in average movie durations using matplotlib's pyplot library.
+Visualize the decline in average movie durations using Matplotlib's pyplot library.
 Observe the intriguing trends that emerge as we chart the course of movie lengths against release years, all while experimenting with various styles and colors to make your insights pop.

 <div align="center">
   <img src="https://your-image-link-here.com" alt="Dive into the Data">